forax/tomahawk/README.md

   by adding the static import `import static com.github.forax.tomahawk.schema.Layout.*` (the boolean after the type indicate if the type is nullable or not).

-  By separating the notion of `Vec` and the notion of schema/`Layout`, one can easily rename or rearrange columns without changing the data, or better (or worst) share columns between different tables.
+  By separating the notion of `Vec` and the notion of Layout, one can easily rename or rearrange columns without changing the data, or better (or worst) share columns between different hierarchies of Vecs.

-  Apart creating a table by hand, a table can be created from a CSV file or a JSON file, with `CSV.fetch()` and `JSON.fetch()` respectively.
+  A hierarchy of Vecs can be created from a CSV file or a JSON file, with `CSV.fetch()` and `JSON.fetch()` respectively.